Teams, tales and tips – a guide to the local game

 Rosenborg’s local superiority is best shown the scorelines in their cup wins over Ranheim, 16-1 in the 1980s and 6-0 in 1996.
 A decade later, Rosenborg having finished mid-table after winning 13 consecutive titles, the dominant club agreed a nursery deal with Ranheim and has since run in tandem.

 Coming close to promotion to the second flight in 2007 and 2008, Ranheim succeeded in 2009.
-Since then, the Blues have twice lost out in promotion play-offs and are currently well placed for the Eliteserien in 2018.
+Since then, the Blues have twice lost out in promotion play-offs but made the Eliteserien in 2017.
+European football may well be on the horizon after strong spring form in 2018 included a 1-1 draw at Rosenborg.

 Ranheim play at the EXTRA Arena, built in 2010 and improved in 2016.
-With the closing of the paper mill so did nearby Ranheim train station – public transport consists of bus No.6 from Munkegata in central Trondheim to Ranheims idrettsplass, journey time 15min.
-Buses run every 30min until after 11pm.
+With the closing of the paper mill so did nearby Ranheim train station – public transport consists of bus 6 from Munkegata in central Trondheim to Ranheims idrettsplass, journey time 15mins.
+Buses run every 30mins until after 11pm.

 Tickets are available online, 200Nkr for numbered seats, 150Nkr for open seating, or on the day from the ticket windows on Ranheimsvegen.